Skip to main content

 Virginia serves over 185,000 students with disabilities through specialized education programs across the state (VDOE, 2024-25 school year).
 The Virginia Department of Education (VDOE) oversees special education services, ensuring compliance with federal IDEA (Individuals with Disabilities Education Act) requirements while providing additional state-level protections.

-One recent sign of progress: in December 2024, VDOE received a Final Monitoring Closure Letter from the U.S. Department of Education's Office of Special Education Programs (OSEP), formally closing a multi-year period of heightened federal compliance oversight.
-For parents, it signals the state agency is back in good standing on its federal special-education obligations.
+There's a genuine sign of progress here: VDOE received a Final Monitoring Closure Letter from the U.S. Department of Education's Office of Special Education Programs (OSEP) in December 2024, formally ending a multi-year stretch of heightened federal compliance oversight.
+In practical terms, the state agency is back in good standing on its federal special-education obligations.

 Quick Facts: